sriramab/gamamanual/References/ModelLibrary/Additionnal Plugins/Diffusion Statement/Anisotropic Diffusion (Various Methods).md

 	float grid_value update: phero * 100;
 }

-grid cells_convol height: taille width: taille {
+grid cells_convol height: size width: size {
 	// "phero" is the variable storing the value of the diffusion float phero  <- 0.0;
 	// The color of the cell is linked to the value of "phero".